manubb/Leaflet.PixiOverlay/README.md

  * `resolution` - (number; defaults to `2` on retina devices and `1` elsewhere) Resolution of the renderer.
  * `projectionZoom` - (function(map): Number; defaults to function that returns the average of `map.getMinZoom()` and `map.getMaxZoom()` if the latter is finite else it returns `map.getMinZoom() + 8`) returns the projection zoom level.
 Customizing this option can help if you experience visual artifacts.
  * `pane` - (string; defaults to `'overlayPane'`) The Leaflet [pane](http://leafletjs.com/reference-1.3.0.html#map-pane) where the overlay container is inserted.
- * `destroyInteractionManager` - (bool; defaults to `false`) Destroy [PIXI Interaction Manager](http://pixijs.download/release/docs/PIXI.interaction.InteractionManager.html).
+ * `destroyInteractionManager` - (bool; defaults to `false`) Destroy [PIXI EventSystem](https://pixijs.download/release/docs/PIXI.EventSystem.html).
 This is useful when you do not need to use PIXI interaction.
- * `autoPreventDefault` - (bool; defaults to `true`) Customize [PIXI Interaction Manager](http://pixijs.download/release/docs/PIXI.interaction.InteractionManager.html) `autoPreventDefault` property.
+ * `autoPreventDefault` - (bool; defaults to `true`) Customize [PIXI EventSystem](https://pixijs.download/release/docs/PIXI.EventSystem.html) `autoPreventDefault` property.
 This option is ignored if `destroyInteractionManager` is `true`.
 This should be set to `false` in most situations to let all dom events flow from PIXI to leaflet but it is set by default for compatibility reason.
  * `preserveDrawingBuffer` - (bool; defaults to `false`) Enables drawing buffer preservation, enable this if you need to call toDataUrl on the webgl context.
  * `clearBeforeRender` - (bool; defaults to `true`) This sets if the renderer will clear the canvas or not before the new render pass.
  * `shouldRedrawOnMove` - (function(e: moveEvent): Boolean; defaults to `function () {return false;}`) Move events trigger a redraw when this function returns `true`.
 For example using `function (e) {return e.flyTo || e.pinch;}` will trigger redraws during `flyTo` animation and pinch zooms.